-Day 14: Lijiang Meals: B, L, D
+Day 12: Lijiang Meals: B, L, D

 A magnificent mountain massif, the Jade Dragon Snow Mountain incorporates several peaks, the tallest of which is 5,500m.
 Visiting Jade Dragon Snow Mountain is very popular with travellers to this area, so to avoid the large crowds of people queuing at the same time, the local Government's tourist authority allocates times to each group.
-The bus will drive to the base of the mountain where you will take a 10-minute chairlift and explore one of the beautiful high meadows and enjoy the amazing vistas.
+The bus will drive to the base of the mountain where you will take a 10-minute cable car and explore one of the beautiful high meadows and enjoy the amazing vistas.
 From the chairlift, there is a wooden pathway to the meadow; this walking route takes approximately 20 minutes.
-Descend by chairlift to re-board the bus.
-You may reach a maximum altitude of 3,250M during your time on Jade Dragon Snow Mountain.
+Descend by cable car and re-board the bus.
+You may reach a maximum altitude of 3,250m during your time on Jade Dragon Snow Mountain.
 On the way back to Lijiang, visit Baisha Old Town to view the fascinating murals, painted during the early Ming Dynasty.
-There are ruthless souvenir sellers near the bus park so be firm to avoid any hassle.

-Daytime altitude: 3,200m at Jade Dragon Snow Mountain
+Daytime altitude: 3,250m at Jade Dragon Snow Mountain